z399/Android-privacy-guide/README.md

 - [MEGA](https://mega.nz/) - Files are end-to-end encrypted locally before they are uploaded

 * Our pick - **MEGA** (for beginners).
-As a general rule of thumb, encrypt files locally before uploading to any service and encrypt your files with [Veracrypt](https://www.veracrypt.fr/en/Downloads.html)
+As a general rule of thumb, encrypt files locally before uploading to any service.
+The recommended tool is [Veracrypt](https://www.veracrypt.fr/en/Downloads.html)

 ## VPN